mitrasiddharth/mitrasiddharth.github.io/index.md

 ## about me

-I am a student of mathematics and computer science interested in optimization and the theoretical underpinnings of machine learning.
+I am a student of Mathematics and Computer Science interested in Optimization and the theoretical underpinnings of Machine Learning.
 I am particularly fascinated by sequential decision making and enjoy thinking about online prediction and online optimization, especially within the perspective of non-euclidean optimization.

-I am currently in my second year of a master's in computer science (2018-2020) program at the <a href="https://www.cmi.ac.in" target="_blank">Chennai Mathematical Institute</a> (CMI), prior to which I was an undergrad also at CMI (2015-2018).
+I am currently in my second year of a Master's in Computer Science (2018-2020) program at the <a href="https://www.cmi.ac.in" target="_blank">Chennai Mathematical Institute</a> (CMI), prior to which I was an undergrad also at CMI (2015-2018).
 I spent the 2018-19 academic year at the <a href="https://www.iisc.ac.in" target="_blank">Indian Institute of Science</a> (IISc), Bangalore, where I was working with Professors <a href="https://ece.iisc.ac.in/~aditya/index.html" target="_blank">Aditya Gopalan</a> and <a href="https://ece.iisc.ac.in/~htyagi/" target="_blank">Himanshu Tyagi</a>.
 At CMI, I interact mostly with Professor <a href="https://www.cmi.ac.in/~kv/" target="_blank">KV Subrahmanyam</a>.
+I look forward to joining PhD programs starting Fall 2020.

 ## news & updates

-* <em>july 2019:</em> I will be attending (some parts of) the <a href="http://math.iisc.ac.in/~ifcam/Summer_School2019.htm" target="_blank">IFCAM summer school</a> on Mathematics for Data Science.
+* <em>july 2019:</em> I will be attending the <a href="http://math.iisc.ac.in/~ifcam/Summer_School2019.htm" target="_blank">IFCAM summer school</a> on Mathematics for Data Science.
 * <em>january 2019:</em> I will be attending the <a href="http://workshop.tcs.tifr.res.in" target="_blank">Workshop on Learning Theory</a>, co-organised by TIFR and MIT.

 ## preprints